Many people who struggle with the disease of addiction will try many different methods to continue staying under the influence.

 Some people turn to gambling, excessive shopping, even sex.
-Replacing one addiction with another doesn’t always equate to drugs and alcohol, but the desired effect is the same in all instances – to change the way we feel.
+Replacing one addiction with another doesn’t always lead back to drugs and alcohol, but the desired effect is the same in all instances – to change the way we feel.

 Some people have used the term “marijuana maintenance.”
 Marijuana maintenance is when people stop using hard drugs or alcohol, but continue or start to use marijuana.
-Even though marijuana is not physically addicting, it can definitely become psychologically addicting.
 This is a continuation of the vicious cycle when one thinks replacing one addiction with another is going to achieve different results.
-The cycle of trying to fill the void with anything besides a spiritual program is like rocking back and forth in a rocking chair and expecting to go somewhere.
+Trying to fill the void with anything besides a spiritual program is like rocking back and forth in a rocking chair and expecting to go somewhere.
 It simply doesn’t produce results.